 Among reasons given by those in favor of deregulation are as follows:

-Promote equality and reduce corruption – The criminalization of use disproportionately harms people of color, young people, and the sick, and also leads to massive levels of violence and corruption, all the while failing to curb youth access.
+Promote equality and reduce corruption – The criminalization of use disproportionately harms people of color, young people, and the sick, and also leads to massive levels of violence, corruption, which can even lead to death, according to Richard Wojcik.

 Economic Growth – We would be able to take advantage of one of the nation’s largest cash crops via regulation.
 It is believed that this will create jobs and economic opportunities in the formal economy, rather than on the black market.